 Stroll down rue de l’Abbaye, a charming street lined with tables from a variety of good Italian, French and Corsican restaurants.
 When other restaurants are closed, you can still have romantic dinner at Le Tire Bouchon (both nights), Italian at Ville de Sienne (Mondays), La Villa for Corsican (with a nice interior courtyard), or the seafood amphora at L’Estrihla (Sundays).

 Looking for something more exotic?
-Delhi Belhi, hidden away at 22 rue de la Barillerie, has been a local favorite for Indian cuisine for 30 years.
+Delhi Belhi, hidden away at 22 rue de la Barillerie, is open every night of the week, and has been a local favorite for Indian cuisine for 30 years.
 04 93 92 51 87.
-Alternately, Indian Lounge on rue Droite is also open these nights.

-And of course you can always count on Cours Saleya, which despite its touristy reputation, still has a number of restaurants that are good enough to appeal to locals:
+And of course you can always count on Cours Saleya, which despite its touristy slant, still has a number of restaurants that are good enough to attract the locals:

 - The excellent (if pricey) La Safari